The Beatles: All These Years: Reception

-In his review for the New York Times, music critic Tim Riley wrote that "Younger readers will find a profound exploration of how and why rock's aesthetic explosion of the 1960s continues to influence contemporary life in everything from recording production and fashion and celebrity journalism to social mores, gender identities and the internationalization of youth culture."
+In his review for the New York Times, John Lennon biographer Tim Riley wrote that "Younger readers will find a profound exploration of how and why rock's aesthetic explosion of the 1960s continues to influence contemporary life in everything from recording production and fashion and celebrity journalism to social mores, gender identities and the internationalization of youth culture."
 Independent contributor Emily Jupp reviewed that much of the book's accounts are "without precedent and despite a tone of clear, worshipful admiration for the band's music, [Lewisohn] doesn't let his affection cloud his judgement and the book doesn't shy away from exposing the less palatable and less publicised sides of their personalities, such as John Lennon hitting his girlfriends."
+Music critic Kitty Empire wrote in The Observer that Tune In "has all the heft of the Old Testament, with greater forensic rigour."

 Historiographer Erin Torkelson Weber, in her book The Beatles and the Historians, praised volume 1 of All These Years for its superior historical research methods compared with prior Beatle biographies: "Documentation is one of Tune In's strengths: the work includes citations within the text and extensive endnotes, detailing the origin of hundreds of sources. ...
 Moral judgments are infrequent and balanced.
 Tune In demonstrates the objectivity essential to writing history."

 Future volumes

+The second and third volumes, Turn On and Drop Out, are expected to cover the periods from 1963 to 1966 and 1967 to 1969 respectively.
 In 2013, Lewisohn estimated that the second volume would be published in 2020 and the third in 2028.
 In 2018, he tweeted that it was "way too early to say" when he would be able to publish Volume Two.
 In 2019, he toured England with a stage show, Hornsey Road, that covered the making of the album Abbey Road.
 The show was assembled to help fund his continued writing of Volume Two.
 In 2020, Lewisohn's website stated that Volume Two would not be published until 2023 at the earliest.
-After 2022, his website stated, "I don't know [when the second volume will be published].
+After 2022, his website stated: "I don't know [when the second volume will be published].
 When I do, it will be announced and you won't miss it."